legumeinfo/pandagma/README.md

     OR:

           conda activate pandagma
-             # pandagma is the conda environment where I've installed bioperl, mcl, mmseqs2
+            # pandagma is the conda environment where I've installed the dependencies above.

 4. Download the annotation data from a remote source (CDS or peptide, and GFF or BED), and transform if needed.
     I do this with a simple shell script that executes curl commands and then applies some transformations.